cfw-guide/dsi.cfw.guide/docs/pl_PL/dumping-nand.md

 ::: tip

-Przejdź do [Instalacja Unlaunch](installing-unlaunch) (Optional, not compatible with Nintendo DSi development consoles)
+Continue to [Installing Unlaunch](installing-unlaunch) (Optional, not compatible with Nintendo DSi development consoles)

 :::